OpenDevEd/bwrap-cursor/README.md

 For most users, the convenience of desktop integration is worth the small risk, but if you're working in a high-security environment or with potentially untrusted code, disabling D-Bus is a reasonable step.

+## Separate config dirs

+Separate config dirs are possible, and the script could be amended to use a dedicated set of dirs (e.g., located in a `.cursor_home` directory or similar).

 ## Why not firejail?

 I started with `firejail` but couldn't make networking work.
+It looked like the issue wasn't networking as such, but giving access to the right sets of directories for DNS to work.